RESTORE - Study of AGN1 LOEP to Prevent Secondary Hip Fractures

 10. Subject has a history of metabolic bone disease other than osteoporosis (e.g., Paget's disease, renal osteodystrophy, or osteomalacia).

-18. Subject has severe renal insufficiency defined as an estimated glomerular filtration rate (eGFR) ≤ 30 mL/min.
+18. Subject has end stage renal insufficiency defined as an estimated glomerular filtration rate (eGFR) < 15 mL/min.

-21. Subject has severe cognitive impairment as assessed by SPMSQ.
+21. Subject has moderate or severe cognitive impairment as assessed by an SPMSQ of 5 or higher.

 22. Subject has known allergies to calcium-based bone void fillers.

-23. In the judgement of the Investigator, the subject is not a good study candidate (e.g., inability to maintain follow-up schedule, comorbidity or poor general physical/mental health, or drug or alcohol abuse issues).
+23. In the judgement of the Investigator, the subject is not a good study candidate (e.g., poor mental health, or active drug or alcohol abuse issues), and or subject would not be a good candidate to undergo an ELECTIVE orthopedic surgical procedure such as a total hip arthroplasty in her current medical, physiological condition.

 24. Subject fails pre-operative or intraoperative eligibility criteria as specified in section 7.4.2. of the clinical investigation plan.